Asia-Pacific Business Jet Market Analysis by Mordor Intelligence

 Recent Industry Developments

 - October 2025: Sojitz Corporation ordered two aircraft: the high-performance Global 6500 and the flagship Bombardier Global 8000, set to enter service.
-These newly acquired aircraft will be pivotal for Sojitz as it launches the Share Jet Program (SJP), marking Japan’s inaugural shared ownership initiative for large, ultra-long-range business jets, which are adept at trans-Pacific flights.
+These newly acquired aircraft will be pivotal for Sojitz as it launches the Share Jet Program (SJP), marking Japan's inaugural shared-ownership initiative for large, ultra-long-range business jets, which are well-suited for trans-Pacific flights.
 The aircraft in SJP boasts bespoke interiors, meticulously crafted to embody the company's distinct vision and high standards.
-This vision was realized, thanks to Bombardier’s profound expertise in cabin design and craftsmanship.

 - January 2024: Adani Group ordered six Pilatus PC-24 aircraft to enhance transportation efficiency for its business people.
-With this acquisition, Adani Group's fleet of business jets will expand to a total of 12.
+With this acquisition, Adani Group's fleet of business jets will expand to 12.
 This strategic move underscores the company's commitment to ensuring seamless transportation for its top executives and business people on aircraft.
-Karnavati Aviation, the aviation division of Gautam Adani's conglomerate overseeing all business jets, spearheaded the acquisition of these new aircrafts, as reported by Livemint.
+Karnavati Aviation, the aviation division of Gautam Adani's conglomerate overseeing all business jets, spearheaded the acquisition of these new aircraft.

 Asia-Pacific Business Jet Market Report Scope